-My vision is to have Madison’s Closet be a source of support to women who have lost babies.
-One of the best ways you can help, is by sharing Madison’s Closet so that they know we are here to help.
+My vision is to have Madison’s Closet be a source of support for women who have lost babies.
+One of the best ways you can help is by sharing Madison’s Closet so that they know we are here to help.
 Please click here to see ways you can do just that.

 If you would like to make a donation of clothing, please provide your information here and I will be back in touch with next steps.